National Science Foundation

 Grant in 2019

-VitalFlo Inc. is a digital health company based in Raleigh, North Carolina, established in 2017.
-It specializes in manufacturing handheld spirometers for asthmatic patients, allowing them to monitor their lung health and medication use.
-In addition to the spirometers, VitalFlo develops software that connects patients with chronic respiratory conditions to their healthcare providers.
-The company's remote monitoring system tracks lung function and environmental factors that may trigger asthma attacks, providing actionable insights to clinical teams.
-This innovative approach aims to reduce emergency room visits by offering timely recommendations to patients, thereby redefining asthma management and enhancing overall care.
+VitalFlo Inc. is a digital health company based in Raleigh, North Carolina, founded in 2017.
+It specializes in manufacturing handheld spirometers that allow asthmatic patients to monitor their lung health and medication usage.
+The company also develops software that connects patients with chronic respiratory diseases to their healthcare providers, enhancing communication and care.
+VitalFlo's remote monitoring system tracks lung function and air quality, identifying potential triggers for asthma attacks.
+By analyzing this data, the company delivers actionable insights to clinical teams, enabling them to offer timely recommendations and improve patient management.
+This innovative approach aims to keep asthma patients out of emergency rooms and redefine the standard of care in asthma management.

 PediaMetrix